Harris Coleman

-Harris Woolfolk Coleman (May 31, 1893 – March 16, 1972) was an American football player, coach, and lawyer.
+Harris Woolfolk Coleman (May 31, 1893 – March 16, 1972) was an American college football player, and coach and lawyer.
 He served as the head football coach at the University of Virginia for one season in 1919, compiling a record of 2–5–2.
 Coleman was born in 1893 in Stanford, Kentucky.

 Coleman later practiced law in Louisville as a partner in the firm Coleman & White.
 He served as county attorney for Jefferson County, Kentucky from 1927 to 1934.
 He was also active in the Louisville-Jefferson County Republican organization.
 He died in 1972.